RyanShort13110/dbz-api/README.md

 <!-- ABOUT THE PROJECT -->
-## About The Project
+## About

-Use this API to obtain character information from the DBZ series created by Toei Animation.
-This API is NOT affiliated with Toei Animation whatsoever.
+This is a simple API that sends DBZ character data to client devices.
+It is not affiliated with DBZ or Toei Animation in any way.

 ### Built With